 CSGO2ASIA: Cool, how did you first get involved with ZOWIE?
 You touched on this a little, but would you care to expand a little on what is your role is in within the company?

 StrykerX: So it’s a very small team, I feel that we all sort of touch everything.
 But in general – I helped out with product design, marketing, communicating with players and getting valuable feedback to help the development of our products.
-How I got into it was because the original owner of ZOWIE, Vincent, he used to sponsor my team back in the day.
-When they got acquired by BenQ to be the esports arm he asked me to come to Taiwan to watch a Counter-Strike show match.
+How I got into it was because the original owner of ZOWIE, Vincent.
+He used to sponsor my team back in the day.
+When BenQ acquired them to become the esports arm he asked me to come to Taiwan to watch a Counter-Strike show match.
 At the time I honestly thought that’s all he wanted me to do.
 But I went over there and I got a job offer.
-At first, I thought it was only for 6 months, and that he wanted me to help them expand, but 6 months ended up being four years and well, here we are!
+At first, I thought it was only for 6 months, and that he wanted me to help them expand.
+But 6 months ended up being four years and well, here we are!

 CSGO2ASIA: Awesome, so do you still play CS?
 What other games do you play?